data301-2021-summer2/project-group16-data-301-project/README.md

 ## Team Members

-- Bellinda Yin: one sentence about you!
+- Bellinda Yin: I'm interested to learn more about data analysis and what you can do with it!
 - Sue Wang: one sentence about you!

 ## References